studiokeywi/chic/chic/README.md

 chic.log`Something to know${infoBox}`;
 ```

-Using `chic.fix()` allows you to fix the current level of styling by returning a new `chic` object so that you can more easily create style definitions with shared properties:
+Using `chic.fix()` allows you to fix the current level of styling by returning a new `Chic` object so that you can more easily create style definitions with shared properties:

 ```javascript
 const infoStyle = chic.background.$c0c0c0.color.white.fix();